saltyorg/docs/docs/saltbox/backup/migrate.md

 6. Install the relevant Saltbox type: [Saltbox, Mediabox, or Feederbox](../install/install.md#step-5-saltbox).

+7. Run `sb install authelia-reset` to set authelia up for the new domain.

-7. Install any extra, not-default containers you had installed previously from [Sandbox](../../sandbox/index.md) or on your own.
+8. Install any extra, not-default containers you had installed previously from [Sandbox](../../sandbox/index.md) or on your own.

-8. Check to see if your [Plex Autoscan URL](../../../apps/plex-autoscan/#obtaining-the-plex-autoscan-url) has changed and update [Sonarr](../../apps/sonarr.md), [Radarr](../../apps/radarr.md), and [Lidarr](../../apps/lidarr.md) accordingly, if you are using Plex Autoscan.
+9. Check to see if your [Plex Autoscan URL](../../../apps/plex-autoscan/#obtaining-the-plex-autoscan-url) has changed and update [Sonarr](../../apps/sonarr.md), [Radarr](../../apps/radarr.md), and [Lidarr](../../apps/lidarr.md) accordingly, if you are using Plex Autoscan.

 ## Keep Saltbox on the Same Server but Change the Domain Name